enkidulan/hangout_api/docs/index.rst

 Welcome to Python Hangout Api's documentation
 ==============================================

-Hangout API is python API for google hangouts built on top of selenium library.
+Hangout API is python API for for controlling `Google Hangouts video calls`_ built on top of selenium library.
 It provides ability to create new hangouts, connect to existing calls, invite people to call and manage call settings.

 Hangout structure:

   - `hangout`_ - Base Hangouts functionality.
 Allows you to log in, create new hangouts, etc..
   - `hangout.audio`_ - Allows control over the hangout's audio output settings.
-  - `hangout.video`_ - Allows control over the hangout's video output settings.
+  - `hangout.video`_ - Allows control over the hangout's video settings.
   - `hangout.microphone`_ - Allows control over the hangout's microphone settings.
   - `hangout.bandwidth`_ - Allows control over the hangout's bandwidth and quality.
   - `hangout.toolbox`_ - API to Hangouts `ToolBox PlugIn`_

-Some extensions are only available in `OnAir Hangouts`_.
+Some extensions are only available in `Hangouts On Air`_.
 These are:

   - `hangout.broadcast`_ - Allows to manage `On Air broadcasting`_
   - `hangout.cameraman`_ - API to Hangouts `Cameraman PlugIn`_